mangpo/greenthumb/README.md

 - [Scaling Up Superoptimization (ASPLOS'16)](http://www.eecs.berkeley.edu/~mangpo/www/papers/lens-asplos16.pdf) explains the search strategy provided by GreenThumb.

 ## Software Prerequisites
-- **Racket**: Download and install drracket from https://racket-lang.org/download/.
+- **Racket**: Download and install drracket version 6.7 from https://racket-lang.org/download/.
+Other versions of Racket may work, but they are not tested.
 Include the installed 'bin' directory, which contains racket, drracket, raco, and etc., to the environment path.
 - **Rosette**: Download [Rosette v1.1](https://github.com/emina/rosette/releases/tag/v1.1) and follow the instruction to install in Rosette's README file.
 Don't forget to put Z3 executable in rosette/bin, as GreenThumb depends on Z3 (but not CVC4).
 - **Python**